How Much Do Tradesmen Cost in 2025?

 Painter and Decorator Hourly Rate

-Painters and decorators tend to charge £24 per hour to re-decorate one or two rooms in your home.
-For paint touch-ups on one or more walls, you may only have to pay £15 an hour, while a large room could cost up to £40 per hour.
+Painters and decorators tend to charge £24 per hour for interior painting and decorating when it comes to one or two rooms in your home.
+For paint touch-ups on one or more walls, you may only have to pay £15 an hour for a handyman, while a complete room could cost up to £40 per hour.

 Electrician Hourly Rate